The scope of powers of the Supreme Court to hear and decide cases is called its jurisdiction.

 In such Constitutional Cases, an appeal can be taken to the Supreme Court only if a High Court certifies that the matter in dispute involves a substantial question of law.

 If the High Court denies a certificate of fitness to appeal to the Supreme Court, the Supreme Court can use its discretion and grant special leave to appeal to itself in any case it deems fit.

-This power implies Court’s right to give advice, if sought.
+This power implies the Court’s right to give advice if sought.

 But the Supreme Court is not bound to give advice.

 In case, the advice or the opinion of the Court is sent to the President, he may or may not accept it.